 When your levels of these three chemicals increase, your feeling of hunger decreases.

 Phentermine is thought to decrease your appetite by increasing neurotransmitter levels in your brain.

 Topiramate and phentermine is a combination medication sold under the brand name Qsymia.
 The FDA approved it in 2012 as an addition to healthy lifestyle behaviors such as increased exercise and a calorie-reduced diet.

-Compared to three other commonly prescribed drugs for weight loss, the combination of phentermine and topiramate was associated with the highest odds of losing at least 5% of the initial body weight (
+Compared to three other commonly prescribed drugs for weight loss, the combination of phentermine and topiramate was associated with the highest odds of losing at least 5% of initial body weight (

 BED is characterized by eating large amounts of food, often quickly and to the point of discomfort.
 It’s also associated with a feeling of losing control during the binge, as well as feelings of shame or guilt afterward (